magnific0/nokia-weight-sync/README.md

         ./nokia-weight-sync.py -k CONSUMER_KEY -s CONSUMER_SECRET setup nokia

-2. Following the instructions and enter your oauth_verifier.
+2. Following the instructions, click allow and copy the your ```oauth_verifier``` back into the prompt.

-3. Verify that your last measurement group is being displayed and your Nokia credentials are saved to ```config.ini```.

-4. Register one or more destination services:
+3. Register one or more destination services:

     - **Garmin Connect:** register your Garmin Connect credentials and sync your last measurement (provide GC password when asked):